 Become a skilled, industry-ready fashion professional with this internationally-recognised programme.
-This leading degree is well-known for its industry connections, the chance it gives you to truly develop your individual style and identity as a designer, and for how well it prepares you for the realities of the fashion world.
-Hands-on courses reflect what is happening in the industry and you'll develop work-ready skills through client projects and internships.
-You'll learn how to practise sustainably as a designer and identify your place in this dynamic and diverse industry.
+This respected degree is well-known for its focus on sustainability, its industry connections, its hands-on courses and the chance it gives you to truly develop your individual style and identity as a designer.